 - Connect children with disabilities to community resources that address their needs

-- Local Resources.
+- Local Special Education Contacts.
 (Alameda, Contra Costa, and San Joaquin counties)

 - Find a PTI in your area.
 (California Residents)